S Corp vs LLC: How much self-employment tax can I save with an S Corporation?

 At $110,000 in net profits – you’d see savings of about $11,200 a year, or $935 a month.

 After 25 years – you would have saved $280,500 in self-employment taxes and have a total portfolio of $885,868!

 Obviously things vary for every company – and I’d love to hear CPAs and professionals give their two cents about what they recommend down in the comments section – sound advice from this community is helpful!

 And obviously investments can vary…

-But folks – you can save massive amounts of money in an S-Corp…..
-But remember there are drawbacks that you need to know about – and you should watch our video about the 3 drawbacks of an S-Corp in the description below.
+But folks – you can save massive amounts of money in an S-Corp… Just remember there are drawbacks that you need to know about – and you should definitely watch our video about the 3 drawbacks of an S-Corp below.

-Thanks for reading and watching out small business videos, if you’re looking for more entrepreneur and small business advice, check out the Feedbackwrench Youtube channel, for the best small business youtube channel.
+Thanks for reading and for watching our small business videos.
+If you’re looking for more entrepreneur and small business advice, check out the Feedbackwrench Youtube channel for the best small business youtube channel.